helinb/license-plus/README.md

 I decided to fork the [atom-licence][17f3d1a1] package and include some new and updated licenses since I noticed the github page for the original had not been updated in about a year.
 That and I often work with projects that use licenses that weren't available so I decided to add them.

-If you want to read the original projects README it's README-ORIG
+If you want to read the original projects README it's README-ORIG.

+I created a [github wiki page][9ff7871f] with some basic overviews of the licenses (thank you to tl;dr legal and creative commons)

 ---
 ###License Plus
 Quickly add various OSS licenses to your software using the command palette.
 Remember to fill in any years and names that are required by the license you choose.

 ### Choose a License

 Visit [choosealicence.com][263fbea3] to see which license will work best for you.

 ### Download